oneapi-src/oneAPI-samples/README.md

 https://github.com/oneapi-src/oneDPL

-To build the samples:
+### Setting up an environment in which to build the samples

-1. Setup oneAPI environment variables:
+Setup environment variables if using a oneAPI / DPC++ implementation:

     On Windows: